Big West Conference: Evolution

 Since its inception as the Pacific Coast Athletic Association, the conference has seen many changes.
-Utah State was the first institution outside of California to join the conference in 1978.
+Utah State was the first institution outside California to join the conference in 1978.
 This opened the floodgates for many other schools to affiliate with the PCAA; notable schools include UNLV, Nevada, Louisiana Tech, Boise State, and football-only members, such as Southwestern Louisiana and Arkansas State.

-In 1983, the PCAA became the first western conference to introduce women's athletic programs, allowing its female student-athletes to compete at the same level as their male counterparts.
+In 1983, the PCAA became the first western conference to introduce women's athletic programs, allowing female student-athletes to compete at the same level as their male counterparts.
 This proved vital for Hawaiʻi as their only participation in the conference was for their women's sports.

 However, many universities left to join conferences that were perceived as more well-known, such as the Western Athletic Conference or the Mountain West Conference, while others did not see the benefit of travel since historically many of the teams have been California-based.

-From the departures of Idaho and Utah State in 2005 until the arrival of Hawaii in 2012, all members were based in California, reducing the cost and travel time between the universities.
-When Hawaii joined, it agreed to help defray a portion of travel costs to that state for the league's California members.
+From the departures of Idaho and Utah State in 2005 until the arrival of Hawaiʻi in 2012, all members were based in California, reducing the cost and travel time between the universities.
+When Hawaiʻi joined, it agreed to help defray a portion of travel costs to that state for the league's California members.

+In 2011, San Diego State University and Boise State University had initially agreed to move all sports except football to the Big West by 2013.
+However, when the Big East decided to no longer sponsor football for the 2013 season, both San Diego and Boise backed out of their agreement with the Big West, electing to remain members of the Mountain West instead.